Rs.9.20for 1 vial(s) (2 ml Injection each)

 No interaction found/established

-Consuming alcohol with Lincobiotic Injection does not cause any harmful side effects.
+Consuming alcohol with Lincobiotic Injection does not usually cause any harmful side effects.

 SAFE